UWPCE-PythonCert/PythonCertDevel/source/exercises/list_lab.rst

 while working on the following tasks.
 When you are done, push your changes to GitHub and issue a pull request.

-(if you are still struggling with git -- just write the code for now)
+(if you are still struggling with git -- just write the code for now).

 When the script is run, it should accomplish the following four series of
 actions: